-Your first thought when you look at Cobra’s Curse will be “WHOA!”
+Your first thought when you look at Cobra’s Curse in Busch Gardens will be “WHOA!”

-I know this because I was in your shoes a few weeks ago, alongside a few other awe-struck tourists.
+I know this because I was in your shoes a few weeks ago, alongside a few other awe-struck roller coaster enthusiasts!

 As if the 80 feet tall, vicious-looking, giant cobra was not enough to scare the bejeezus out of you, they also decided to have a nice little backstory to make the experience seem unnervingly real.